vivainio/jenkem/README.md

 # Personalized jenkins experience

 Jenkins web ui can be slow.
-This app is faster, as maintains job listing offline
+This app is faster, as it maintains job listing offline.

 Features: